cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 ## Global Service Support
 For a service to be considered a Global Service, it should satisfy the following conditions
 - It should be annotated with existing global service annotation ***service.cilium.io/global: "true"***
 - It should reside within a global namespace

-## MCS support
-MCS support is only available for ServiceExport/ServiceImport CRDs created under global namespaces for both the local and remote clusters.

 ## Implementation details

-The proposed namespace based export mode has a config that users can pass in to mark all non local annotated namespaces as global.
+The proposed namespace based export mode has a config that users can pass in to mark all non annotated namespaces as global
-- clustermesh-default-global-namespace - true/false Honors only the local namespace annotation and marks all non annotated namespaces as global if set to true.
-Honors the global annotation and marks all non annotated  namespaces as local if set to true
+- clustermesh-default-global-namespace (true/false) - Marks implicitly all non annotated namespaces as global if set to true.
+Marks implicitly all non annotated namespaces as local if set to false.
+This option is set to true by default

 #### Allow/Deny listing namespace
 To allowlist a namespace and mark it as global, users can annotate the namespace with: